aleciabenjamin/fizzbuzz_js/README.md

 eval( fizzBuzz + `\nexports.FizzBuzz = FizzBuzz;`)
 ```
 #### <strong>Answer<strong>
 The fs module provides an API for interacting with the file system.
 It allows node.js to read fizz-buzz.js and store it in the fizzBuzz variable.
-The eval function evaluates the argument and exports
+The eval function evaluates the argument, but I am unsure about where it is exported, if at all.

 2. Please explain why we are placing the let fizzBuzz = new FizzBuzz outside the it block.